Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Sensitivity of energy injection rate, KLB theory and finite-size effects

-Our coherent structure analysis is based on DNSs of the two-dimensional Navier-Stokes equations.
-Therefore, we discuss the choice of system parameters, with regard to the quality of structure formation tendencies and the statistical turbulent quantities.
+The present coherent structure analysis is based on DNS of the two-dimensional Navier-Stokes equations.
+In this section, we briefly discuss the choice of system parameters, with regard to the dynamics of structure formation and turbulence statistics.

-In contrast to other studies \cite{Borue1994,BabianoBasdevantLegrasSadourny1987,MaltrudVallis1993,DanilovGurarie2001,Vallgren2011,BurgessScott2018}, this work does not employ a hyperviscous term due to \textit{smoothing effects} \cite{BurgessScott2018}, which distort the spatial structures purely arising from the original Navier-Stokes dynamics.
-Although this leads to a shortening of the self-similar enstrophy cascade range, it is still sufficiently long for our purposes, as shown in the spectra and enstrophy fluxes in figures \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (c) and (d), and figure \ref{fig:total_kinetic_energy_spectrum_energy_enstrophy_flux_run2_run3}, and has no further implications for the subsequent analysis.
+In contrast to other studies \citep[see][]{Borue1994,BabianoBasdevantLegrasSadourny1987,MaltrudVallis1993, DanilovGurarie2001,Vallgren2011,BurgessScott2018}, the present work does not employ a hyperviscous dissipation term to avoid the accompanying unphysical distortion of the spatial structure of the flow.
+Although this shortens the scaling-range of the enstrophy cascade, the resulting spectral extent still suffices for our purposes, as shown by the spectra and enstrophy fluxes in figures \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (c) and (d), and figure \ref{fig:total_kinetic_energy_spectrum_energy_enstrophy_flux_run2_run3}.
+We have found no further implications for other diagnostics relevant in the context of the present investigation.